Guidelines For Successfully Following A Gluten Free Diet

 - Vegetables in sauce

-You should also be alert for other products that you eat, or that could come in contact with your mouth that may contain gluten.
-These include:
+You should also be alert for other products you eat that could come in contact with your mouth containing gluten.

 - Food additives, such as malt flavouring, modified food starch and others